Do You Need to Hire a Lawyer After a Personal Injury?

 Personal injury laws cover a vast range of events including:

-If you’ve been in a car wreck, truck accident or had another serious personal injury, the attorneys at Affleck & Gordon are ready to listen to you and explain your rights to you.
+If you’ve been in auto accident or had another serious personal injury, the attorneys at Affleck & Gordon are ready to listen to you and explain your rights.

 Did You Have a Car Accident Caused by Someone Else’s Negligence?